 Translation Services Rates

 Do you need a price quote for document translation services?
-Interested in translation services fees?
+Are you checking translation prices?
 Click here to get an online price quote and delivery estimate within seconds.
+GTS has the most competitive prices in the translation industry and we are committed to getting you the best value for your budget.

 Another factor that impacts translation services rates is the industry focus of the material.
 Medical device manual translation and translation of clinical trial materials requires a high degree of specialty and training.
 So you can expect the price of medical translation to be higher than translation of a simple business document.
 Other industry-specific services that can carry a premium price are technical translation, legal translation and translation of patents.